bandprotocol/bandchain-docs/docs/develop/developer-tools/02-bandchain.js/04-example.md

 ## Vote on Signal

-This example demonstrates how to vote on price feed signals using Band Protocol's feeds module.
+This example demonstrates how to vote on price feed signals using BandChain feeds module.
 Signal voting is used in Band's price feed system to indicate which price feeds validators should support.

 ```js
 import { band } from '@bandprotocol/bandchain.js'